Blue Boar was a forecourt operator who went on to operate one of the oldest and most famous motorway services: Watford Gap on the M1.

 Blue Boar generally focussed their efforts on Watford Gap, which had a number of teething issues related to its unexpected success.
 The financial pressure was reflected in their unsuccessful attempt to win Strensham.
 They won the contract to build a neighbouring site at Rothersthorpe, and in the 1990s later planned two more services.

-In 1998 Blue Boar sold their business to Roadchef, who later bought Take a Break, as part of their plans to enlarge their company and become 'the UK's fastest growing motorway services operator'.
+In 1998 Blue Boar sold their business to Roadchef, as part of the latter's plans to enlarge their company and become 'the UK's fastest growing motorway services operator'.
 Roadchef have since refurbished all of Blue Boar's sites.

-The following services were owned by Blue Boar:
+The following motorway services were owned by Blue Boar: